 - Visit the Kalamazoo Institute of Arts.

-- Get season tickets to the Kalamazoo Symphony Orchestra and tickets to the annual Gilmore Keyboard Festival events.
+- Get season tickets to the Kalamazoo Symphony Orchestra and tickets to the biennial Gilmore Keyboard Festival events.

 - Visit the Gilmore Car Museum.

 - Join the Kalamazoo Public Library and use any of its many branches to borrow books, music, and movies, to attend events for children and adults, such as storytelling and author appearances, and to research local history and organizations.